-Under both action alternatives, not increase sediment to streams, except possibly during culvert installation; stream sediment could harm fish.
+Under both action alternatives, the proposed timber harvest would not increase sediment to streams, except possibly during culvert installation; stream sediment could harm fish.
 Both action alternatives would improve the existing roads.
 The new roads would be designed to allow water to drain from the roads during snowmelt and rainstorms, but would not be carried to creeks where fish spawn.
 Grass seed would be planted in exposed soil along roads to stabilize the soil and prevent it from entering creeks.
 The planted grass would also help prevent weeds from growing along the roads.